Agile fundraising has arrived. Don’t do a funding round until you’ve read this

 SeedFASTs being SEIS/EIS compatible, perfect for angel investors making early investments into the company.

-Fun fact: An equal number of investments close at 1AM at 10AM
+Fun fact: An equal number of investments close at 1AM and 10AM

 Background to the data